matthewfeickert/scipy-tutorial-proposal-2025/README.md

 ### Notes

 * [Matthew Feickert](https://github.com/matthewfeickert) (speaker / instruction team member) has been awarded a [US Research Software Sustainability Institute Early-Career Fellowship](https://urssi.us/blog/2024/11/22/call-for-proposals-for-the-urssi-early-career-fellowship-program/) to research reproducible machine learning workflow standards for scientists.
-Part of his work will involve running a workshop in the United Sates that would cover these topics and more academic research focused problems across multiple days.
+Part of his work will involve running a workshop in the United States that would cover these topics and more academic research focused problems across multiple days.
 If accepted, this tutorial would be a distilled version of the open source workshop resources he will create.

 * [Ruben Arts](https://github.com/ruben-arts/)  (speaker / instruction team member) is a core maintainer of `pixi` at [Prefix.dev](https://prefix.dev/).